xregistry/spec/core/spec.md

 explicitly indicating which one is the latest, or it can be determined by the server.

-Servers MAY have their own algorithm for determing which Version is the latest but the default algorithm is to choose the newest Version based on the time each Version was created.
+Servers MAY have their own algorithm for determining which Version is the latest but the default algorithm is to choose the newest Version based on the time each Version was created.
 Note, this applies even if the `createdBy` attribute is not supported or exposed to clients.